mrjeevan/api-development/README.md

 # api-development
-learning to create API development using NodeJS and MongoDB
+learning API development using NodeJS and MongoDB

 ## To Run